-The total cost of our catastrophe reinsurance was \$85 million in the first quarter of 2018.
+The total cost of our catastrophe reinsurance was \$85 million and \$91 million in the first and second quarters of 2018, respectively.
 The total cost of our catastrophe reinsurance program during 2017 was \$355 million.

 The following pages summarize our June 1, 2018 to May 31, 2019 reinsurance program which includes: